jeromeetienne/jsinside.com/videos/2014-04-12-10-28-getting-started-with-javascript/slides/slides.md

 ### Variable types

 * There are different kinds of variable types.
-* Depends on the values they contain
+* Depends on the values they contain.

 --